 With most mortgages, if you don’t have at least 20% equity (or put 20% down at purchase), you’re required to pay private mortgage insurance “PMI”.
 This is a pure cost that can easily be several hundred per month.
-However, physician mortgage loans allow you to avoid PMI even though you start out with 0% equity.
-But what they don’t tell you is it’s not really the lowest interest rate option.
-Physician mortgage loans are normally 0.25% to 1% higher than the lowest rate 20% down alternative loan.
-That’s probably better than PMI, especially for smaller shorter term loans.
-But it is definitely not the best interest rate option and lenders don’t like to admit that.
-There is always a cost to not putting anything down.
-In this case it’s indirect and easy to overlook.
+However, the physician mortgage loan allows you to avoid PMI even though you start out with 0% equity.
+But what lenders don’t tell you is it’s typically not really the lowest interest rate option available.
+Physician mortgage loans are normally 0.25% to 0.50% higher than the lowest rate 20% down alternative loan.
+The problem is most of these alternatives require 20% down.
+However there are some less common 0% down alternatives to consider that can sometimes have a lower interest.
+For example, the VA loan (especially if you’re disabled).
+Make sure and check out all your alternatives before proceeding with the physician mortgage loan.

 5) Tax Deductible Interest

 Medical residents could really use a tax deduction.
 Why not buy a home instead of renting so that you can begin to take advantage of the tax deductibility of mortgage interest now?
 This is another classic doctor mortgage loan selling point.
 But what you don’t hear is most residents won’t actually get any tax benefit from the mortgage deduction.
 They can put it on their return but odds are high they end up taking the standard deduction which is no different than if they hadn’t bought the house.
 This is especially true now with the new tax laws.
 Starting in 2018, the new standard deduction is $12,000 for single filers and $24,000 for married filing jointly.
 That’s a big increase from 2017 and basically makes it much less likely that the typical resident will see any tax benefit from paying mortgage interest.